en Year joined GFF

 Implementation Progress

-The data in this section is provided for a selection of indicators from the Investment Case Results Framework, Health Financing priorities, and the World Bank Project as applicable.
+The data in this section is aligned with the Nigeria Theory of Change and data is provided for a selection of indicators from the Investment Case Results Framework, Health Financing priorities, and the World Bank Project as applicable.
 Please select indicators from the dropdown menu to view the data for each indicator.
 Where subnational data is available, the map will display subnational trends over time or the latest data available.
 Hovering over the map will display additional data for the select indicator.
 Clicking on a region will add it to the chart on the right.
 All data, including source information, may be downloaded by selecting the arrow to the right of the indicator dropdown menu.

 • Enlarge